Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 How much will we be paid?

-The parent taking adoption leave receives Statutory Adoption Pay at the same rate as SMP: 90% of earnings for 6 weeks, then GBP187.18 per week or 90% (whichever is lower) for 33 weeks.
-The partner receives Statutory Paternity Pay at GBP187.18 per week or 90% for 1-2 weeks.
+The parent taking adoption leave receives Statutory Adoption Pay at the same rate as SMP: 90% of earnings for 6 weeks, then £194.32 per week or 90% (whichever is lower) for 33 weeks.
+Rate shown is for 2026/27 tax year - check GOV.UK for current rates.
+The partner receives Statutory Paternity Pay at £194.32 per week or 90% for 1-2 weeks.
+Rate shown is for 2026/27 tax year - check GOV.UK for current rates.

 What evidence do we need to provide?